Safeguarding Policy

 • Organisational abuse – Including neglect and poor care practice within an institution or special care setting such as a hospital or care home, or where care is provided within their own home.

-• Neglect and acts of omission Neglect involves the persistent failure to meet a child’s or vulnerable adults basic physical and/or psychological needs, likely to result in the serious impairment of the person’s health and development– these include ignoring medical, emotional or physical care needs, failure to provide access to appropriate health, social care or educational services, and the withholding of the necessities of life such as medication, adequate nutrition and heating, access to family and friends.
+• Neglect and acts of omission Neglect involves the persistent failure to meet a child’s or vulnerable adults basic physical and/or psychological needs, likely to result in the serious impairment of the person’s health and development – these include ignoring medical, emotional or physical care needs, failure to provide access to appropriate health, social care or educational services, and the withholding of the necessities of life such as medication, adequate nutrition and heating, access to family and friends.

-• Hate crime – a hate crime is any criminal offence that is motivated by hostility or prejudice based upon the victim’s disability, race, religion or belief, sexual orientation, or transgender identity.
+• Selfneglect – Self-neglect covers a wide range of behaviour, neglecting to care for one’s personal hygiene, health or surroundings and includes behaviour such as hoarding. • Hate crime – a hate crime is any criminal offence that is motivated by hostility or prejudice based upon the victim’s disability, race, religion or belief, sexual orientation, or transgender identity.

 Further information on recognising the signs and symptoms of abuse can be found in Appendix 5.
+Note – Abuse can be carried out by children and Merthyr Cynon Foodbank recognises that if a

-Note – Abuse can be carried out by children and Merthyr Cynon Foodbank recognises that if a child or children is or are causing harm to an adult with care and support needs, this should be dealt with under the Local Authority adult safeguarding policy and procedures, but will also need to involve the Local Authority Children’s Services.
+child or children is or are causing harm to an adult with care and support needs, this should be dealt with under the Local Authority adult safeguarding policy and procedures but will also need to involve the Local Authority Children’s Services.

-1. INFORMATION SHARING AND CONSENT
+• INFORMATION SHARING AND CONSENT

 Sharing the right information, at the right time, with the right people, is fundamental to good practice in safeguarding.